Wilkey-IR/iRE_helper/README.md

 # iRE_helper
-Blender extension for helping the MC /CSD team in working within iRE the export presets are temp awaiting approval from somone
-does not work with animated assets
+Blender extension for helping the MC /CSD team in working within iRE. the export presets are temp awaiting approval from somone. does not work with animated assets

 Potential Roadmap